Semantic Information in a model of Resource Gathering Agents: Foraging in a Replenishing Environment

 Denote the living agent distribution $\rho_A = \rho_A(\nhat,\tau)$ and the environment distribution $\rho_E=\rho_E(\bs{y})$.
 Correlations between agent and environment prevent a factorization of the joint distribution so that $\rho_{AE}\neq\rho_A\rho_E$.
 (The distribution factorizes in the case of a non-functional agent, given that the lack of an interaction pathway rapidly suppresses correlations between the agent and environment.)
 While alive, interactions transfer information between the two, generating the correlations which are then responsible for prolonging the agent's viability.
 Consequently, we examine the flow of information between the environment and the agent during a detection event.

 Consider a resource detection and locking event during the time interval $\Delta t$, when a resource is detected at a distance $r<|\bs{y}|\le R$.
 The agent's orientation evolves from $\nhat\mapsto\nhat'$ while its target degree of freedom flips from $\tau=0\rightarrow \tau'=1$.
-For an agent with a perfect sensor, the transition probability for this detection event, conditioned on the environment state, $e$, is
+For an agent with a perfect sensor, the transition probability {between non-targeting and targeting agent states, $A\rightarrow A'$,} conditioned on the environment state, $e$, is